LarsBachmann/Seilsender/README.md

   <img src="media\ScrCodecZeroSelectSoundCard.png" alt="ScrCodecZeroSelectSoundCard" style="width:400px;" />
 - Press F4 for capture settings, move with the cursor to 'Mic 2' and then set the level with Up key to the max
   <img src="media\ScrCodecZeroSelectMicLevel.png" alt="ScrCodecZeroSelectMicLevel" style="width:400px;" />
-- The record level can be adjusted anytime with `alsamixer`.
+- The record level can be adjusted anytime with alsamixer.
 - If F5 is pressed, almost all codec parameters can be adjusted (see codec data sheet, [link](https://www.renesas.com/eu/en/products/analog-products/audio-video/audio-codecs/da7212-ultra-low-power-stereo-codec-650-w-always-power-mode)).
-- Quit AlsaMixer with ESC key and `reboot`
+- Quit AlsaMixer with ESC key and
+  `reboot`
 - Test: DarkIce runs now with the Audio HAT 'IQaudio Codec Zero' with internal microphone.
 Connect your structure-borne noise sensor with the 3.5mm jack, the mic source will switch automatically.
 - **Important**: Depending on the place of use, the input sensitivity of the microphone input must be adjusted.
 To display the level of the stream, for example, go to the website https://p-node.org/vumeter/ and enter the URL of your stream.
   <img src="media\ScrCodecZeroVuMeter.png" alt="ScrCodecZeroVuMeter" style="width:700px;" />
 - The level display shows 0dB at maximum level (full scale).
 Ideally, the recording level should be as high as possible, but should never reach 0dB, otherwise strong signal distortions will occur (clipping).